Interstate 15: Future

-The segment signed as SR 15 from I-5 to I-8 in San Diego is planned to be redesignated as part of I-15 once this segment is completely upgraded to Interstate standards, namely where the freeway's interchange with SR 94 is concerned.
-The interchange currently has left-exits and blind merges, and is due to be updated with a long-awaited widening of both SR 15 and SR 94.
+The segment signed as SR 15 from I-5 to I-8 in San Diego is planned to be redesignated as part of I-15 once this segment is completely converted to Interstate standards, namely where the freeway's interchange with SR 94 is concerned.
+The interchange currently has left-exits and blind merges, and is due to be updated with a widening of both SR 15 and SR 94.
 At that time, SR 15 is planned be resigned as part of I-15.
 The remaining portion of SR 15 conforms with Interstate standards.